tribixbite/awesome/README.md

 *   [tensorgi/T6](https://github.com/tensorgi/T6) - The official implementation of Tensor ProducT ATTenTion Transformer (T6)
 *   [SamuelSchmidgall/AgentLaboratory](https://github.com/SamuelSchmidgall/AgentLaboratory) - Agent Laboratory is an end-to-end autonomous research workflow meant to assist you as the human researcher toward implementing your research ideas
 *   [lllyasviel/Fooocus](https://github.com/lllyasviel/Fooocus) - Focus on prompting and generating
-*   [NVIDIA/Cosmos](https://github.com/NVIDIA/Cosmos) - Cosmos is a world model development platform that consists of world foundation models, tokenizers and video processing pipeline to accelerate the development of Physical AI at Robotics & AV labs.
-Cosmos is purpose built for physical AI.
-The Cosmos repository will enable end users to run the Cosmos models, run inference scripts and generate videos.
 *   [AK391/ai-gradio](https://github.com/AK391/ai-gradio) - A Python package that makes it easy for developers to create AI apps powered by various AI providers.
 *   [codelion/optillm](https://github.com/codelion/optillm) - Optimizing inference proxy for LLMs
 *   [goruck/home-generative-agent](https://github.com/goruck/home-generative-agent) - A home assistant generative agent integration based on langchain and langgraph.